spiculator/jabber-migrate/README.md

 This can also be used to edit jabber roster as a text file without migrating it to another server.
-You can use any scripts or text editors to do the editing part, while `jabber-migrate` tools does the import/export part.
+You can use any scripts or text editors to do the editing part, while `jabber-migrate` does the import/export part.

 ## REQUIREMENTS